sebastian-eichelbaum/module-graph-tool/README.md

 #### Attention

+> [!IMPORTANT]
+>
--   This is basically a hack.
+> -   This is basically a hack.
 It took me a few hours to put this together.
 It helped me to uncover some circular dependency issues in my code.
 It might help you too, but it will, most likely, not cover all the edge cases you might have.
--   This is designed to be a temporary solution.
+> -   This is designed to be a temporary solution.
 As C++ tooling gets better and better every minute, it is just a matter of time until this tool is obsolete.

 ## Requirements